 Closest Town: Rhodes

-Configuration: A circular ride along public roads - 81km
+Configuration: A circular ride along public roads - options up to 94km

 Start Point: Rhodes Village Main Street